Everything you need to know about the practical difference between a free and a commercial SSL Certificate.

 As you probably know, there are two types of SSL certificate.
 The first one is ‘Free SSL Certificate’, which as the name suggests is available for free.
 The other one which is paid is simply known as ‘SSL Certificate’.
 Let’s have a closer look at both.

 What is a Free SSL Certificate?

 As the name implies, these certificates don’t have a price tag attached to them.
-The purpose of making an SSL certificates available free of cost was to make the access to HTTPS available for all websites.
+The purpose of making an SSL certificate available free of cost was to make access to HTTPS available for all websites.

 Free SSL certificates fit into two categories.
 ‘Self-Signed Certificates’ are the ones in which there is no need for any Certificate Authority to sign them.
 They are signed by the issuer him/herself.
 On the other hand, the second type of free SSL certificate available in the market is signed by a Certificate Authorities (CA).
 As far as the level of encryption is concerned, a free SSL certificate provides the same level of encryption as the paid ones.

 To equip a website with these certificates, one must pay for it.
 A paid certificate is issued and signed by a trustworthy certificate authority (CA).
 You either get it directly from the Certificate Authority’s website or you can purchase it from 3rd party entities called ‘Resellers’.